Famous blue logos: Companies with blue logos

 “Subaru” is the term for the constellation of Taurus visible in the night sky.
 This constellation has been a source of wonder and inspiration for many throughout history.
 By using the color blue as the logo, Subaru aims to convey the vastness and awe-inspiring beauty of the night sky.

-The blue in the Subaru logo not only symbolizes the night sky but also embodies reliability and depth – qualities that car enthusiasts often look for.
-Although blue is a color often found in automotive branding, Subaru was chosen due to the astronomical meaning of its name, connecting the earthly world of automobiles with celestial beauty.
+The blue in the Subaru logo symbolizes the night sky and embodies reliability and depth—qualities that car enthusiasts often look for.
+Although blue is often found in automotive branding, Subaru was chosen due to the astronomical meaning of its name, connecting the earthly world of automobiles with celestial beauty.

 Twitter